fmalina/revisions-blocl/activism/thischangeseverything.md

 on the free flow of goods across borders violates a fundamental tenet of trade law.

-And it certainly doesn’t help that many of our governments seem determined to hand out even more lethal legal weapons in the form of new and expanded trade deals, which companies, in turn, will use against governments’ own domestic laws.
+And it certainly doesn't help that many of our governments seem determined to hand out even more lethal legal weapons in the form of new and expanded trade deals, which companies, in turn, will use against governments’ own domestic laws.